 “When people with mental illness are present as full members, as their true selves, the church as the body of Christ is both wounded and authentic.
 Their willingness to be present as vulnerable is a gift and is itself a form of service, and a reminder to the church that true freedom is found in service … Individually and collectively, ELCA members have the power to proclaim God’s love, fight for justice, give care, and change the way people with mental illness are treated.”

 This statement from the social message on mental illness poses a challenge to the church.
-The ELCA seeks to answer the call of this message concerning mental illness in partnership with Pathways to Promise, which produces many excellent resources for leaders, congregations and families.
-Please visit the Disability Ministry Resource page to find other organizations which can provide training and speakers.
-On that page there is also a link to a study guide for the ELCA mental illness social message.
+The ELCA seeks to answer the call of this message concerning mental illness in partnership with Pathways to Promise

-To find a deaf congregation or locate an American Sign Language interpreter, contact us hear.
+To find a deaf congregation or locate an American Sign Language interpreter, contact us here

 Blindness and Visual Impairment Ministries